bostoncleek/ROS-Turtlebot-Navigation/Homework2_Answers.md

 # TODO: MERGE TO MASTER
 # TODO: finish answering questions and take video file /briefs and func docs

 # Physical Testing

+Observations: The use of encoders improves the estimate of the robot's odometry because the current model does not include wheel slip.
+Moving slower tends to improve the estimate of the pose.
+This is likely a result of less wheel slip and the ability of the encoders the capture the wheels orientation at lower speeds.

 ## 1)

 ### Rotation